I was lucky enough to live in Spain for five years. I learned a lot about Spanish rock, and I’d like to share some of my insights with you.

 Villanueva de Valdegovia lies further east.
 It’s got about 100 routes but in a beautiful pastoral setting near yet another old pueblo.
 Temperatures are consistently moderate but it’s possible to chase shade as needed.

 A few other crags of note in the region: Teverga, Quiros, Ramales, Etxauri, and Matienzo.
-There is a good guidebook to the Asturias region and another good guide to part of the Basque region.
+There are a couple good guidebooks to the Asturias region (and this one) and another good guide to part of the Basque region.
 You can also contact this climbing shop in Bilbao.

 An area gem is Arboli.
 Near the rustic mountain pueblo of the same name sits a vertical wall of enduro climbing on perfect southwest facing rock.
 An amazing restaurant and fine refugio round out the Arboli experience.